EvgeniyDoctor/MyRandomPony/README.md

 This is a third party application for accessing images on the following sites:
 - https://derpibooru.org/
 - http://mylittlewallpaper.com/

-<br>The developer has no control over what images are available.
+The developer has no control over what images are available.

 My Little Pony © Hasbro<br>
 All wallpapers © to their respective artists<br>